 Measurement of soil and mineral samples with photoacoustic spectroscopy

-Analysis of soil is done to determine compounds of the sample, to analyze the nutrients, to analyze greenhouse gases (GHG) or other gas emissions and to analyze contamination.
+Analysis of soil is done to determine compounds of the sample, to analyze the nutrients, to analyse greenhouse gases (GHG) or other gas emissions and to analyse contamination.
 Spectroscopic techniques are suitable for all above-mentioned purposes and are especially good for identifying organic compounds, minerals and contaminants.

 In solid phase analysis, the photoacoustic FTIR accessory PA301 provides a unique and versatile solution.
-The most striking benefit of the PA301 is easy and rapid sampling since the soil sample can be directly analyzed without any treatment.
-The result spectrum can be used for compound identification and quantification and even the most absorbing samples can be analyzed.
+The most striking benefit of the PA301 is easy and rapid sampling since the soil sample can be directly analysed without any treatment.
+The result spectrum can be used for compound identification and quantification and even the most absorbing samples can be analysed.